SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 > This is an **older screenshot**.
 It should say `“RubyInstaller 3 For Windows”` since we installed version `3.3.8-1`.
 {: .prompt-info }

-The Terminal will ask for user input beyond this point, and the options given are 1, 2, and 3.
-You can just hit the Enter key if you’re unsure, but it’s better to be safe and download all the options separately by inputting 1 and hitting enter, then similarly for 2 and 3.
+The Terminal will ask for user input beyond this point, and the options given are `1`, `2`, and `3`.
+You can just hit the Enter key if you’re unsure, but it’s better to be safe and download all the options separately by inputting `1` and hitting enter, then similarly for `2` and `3`.

-If prompted to enter Y or N at any point when installing these options, always enter Y to continue.
+If prompted to enter `Y` or `N` at any point when installing these options, always enter `Y` to continue.

 Once all options have been installed, you may close the Terminal.

 #### BONUS: Having Git Installed
-I highly recommend installing Git because Jekyll works with it very well, so well that Jekyll automatically creates Git related files like the .gitignore file to maximize efficiency.
+I highly recommend installing Git because Jekyll works with it very well, so well that Jekyll automatically creates Git related files like the `.gitignore` file to maximize efficiency.
 You can download Git here.

 #### BONUS X2: Having a Github Account
 I also highly recommend creating a Github account.
 Just head to Github.com and create one there.
-It’s free, you get access to many developer benefits such as creating repositories and contributing to others, and when coupled with Jekyll, you can host your website on the cloud for free using Github Pages.
+It’s free, you get access to many developer benefits such as creating repositories and contributing to others, and when coupled with Jekyll, you can host your website on the cloud for free using `Github Pages`.

 You can create an unlimited amount of project sites, but only one if it’s a personal site.

-## How to Download Jekyll with Bundler
+## Step 1: Downloading Jekyll with Bundler
 Now you’re ready to download Jekyll with the Bundler gem.

 Open your Terminal, and type in: